Fenchel-Young Variational Learning: BACKGROUND

-In \textit{variational inference} (VI) \citep{Blei2017,Jordan1999}, the goal is to approximate the posterior and bound the evidence when these are intractable, by confining $q$ to a tractable family, \textit{i.e.} a subset of the entire space of probability functions, $\mathcal{Q} \subseteq \Delta(\mathcal{Z})$.
-The familiar VI optimization problem is
+\paragraph{Variational Inference.} The goal of variational inference (VI) \citep{Blei2017,Jordan1999} is to approximate the posterior and bound the evidence when these are intractable, by confining $q$ to a tractable family: $\mathcal{Q} \subseteq \Delta(\mathcal{Z})$.
+The familiar VI problem is